 It was amazing and totally exceeded all of my expectations.
 I had written, co-written, produced, and starred in three features prior to “Band Aid,” and so I think I had been working on those muscles for a while, but to take the leap into directing was something that definitely scared me.
 I think that was part of the reason why I wanted to do it because that’s part of what it takes to grow as an artist.
 It was such a creatively gratifying endeavor on every level for me, from working with actors who I love and respect to hiring an incredible crew and collaborating with them and the editing process.
 It was at the intersection of so many different parts of my soul and spirit.

-As an aspiring filmmaker myself, I think it’s fantastic that you enlisted an all-female crew to make “Band Aid.”
+As an aspiring writer and filmmaker myself, I think it’s fantastic that you enlisted an all-female crew to make “Band Aid.”
 Was the energy on set different from what you had experienced in the past?

 It was an incredible energy, and I think everyone who came to set as actors would immediately acknowledge how distinct it was from any other set they’d ever been on.
 It was a very collaborative and easy vibe.
 Everyone just really had each other’s backs, and there seemed to be a true lack of ego.
-It just felt like a true community in the best sense, and that is what often times makes the best art.
+It just felt like a true community in the best sense, and that is what often makes the best art.

 You wrote, directed, and starred in this film.
 WOW.
 What were some challenges you encountered while wearing so many hats, and what were some of the best aspects of doing so?